Ghana’s History: Meet Ghana’s Past and Late President, Who Had 8 Wives and 18 Children

 Sports

-Ankrah was as the first ever President of the Council of Patrons of Accra Hearts of Oak S.C.
-He was in charge of the football club for a long period.
+Ankrah was the first-ever President of the Council of Patrons of Accra Hearts of Oak S.C.
+He was in charge of the football club for a long time.